jancichocki/Module_21_Challenge/README.md

 - **Mintable**: New tokens can be created by designated parties, in this case, the crowdsale contract, during the initial sale period.

 #### KaseiCoin.sol
+The KaseiCoin.sol code snippet is a Solidity smart contract that creates an ERC-20 token named KaseiCoin with additional functionality for minting new tokens.
+This code utilizes OpenZeppelin, a library known for providing secure, community-audited, reusable components for Ethereum smart contract development.
 ```solidity
 pragma solidity ^0.5.0;